davmindsandco/DevhubWorkshop/README.md

 Create an action with the yml file at .github/workflows/ci-pipeline.yml.
 This file already has the basic steps (install .net, package restore ect)

+In the application, .net 9 was used, so keep that in mind for the pipeline tasks.

 # Code setup
 1. Implement git version